 Melissa also enjoys using watercolor because of its fresh approach and style.
 Watercolor does not allow room for error which is a challenge she enjoys.
-It encourages the artist to take risks, but also makes the artist trust her intuition and skills.
-Since watercolor is a quick drying medium, she will sometimes add some pastels on top for detailing.
+It encourages the artist to take risks but also makes the artist trust her intuition and skills.
+Since watercolor is a quick drying medium, she will sometimes add some pastels on top for detail.

 Melissa currently resides in New York City with her husband.